YuslenLopez/FlashCards/README.md

 Creating flashcards for quiz

-[x]The app displays the title of the card set, a short description, and the total number of cards [x]Title of card set is displayed
+[x]The app displays the title of the card set, a short description, and the total number of cards \n [x]Title of card set is displayed
 [x]A short description of the card set is displayed [x]A list of card pairs is created